BuilderIO/partytown/README.md

 ### Negative Impacts From Third-Party Scripts

-Even with a fast and higly tuned site and/or app following all of the best practices, it's all too common for your performance wins to be erased the moment third-party scripts are added.
+Even with a fast and highly tuned site and/or app following all of the best practices, it's all too common for your performance wins to be erased the moment third-party scripts are added.
 By third-party scripts we mean code that is embedded within your site, but not directly under your control.
 A few examples include: analytics, metrics, ads, A/B testing, trackers, etc. Their inclusion are often a double-edged sword.

 Below is a summary of potential issues, referenced from [Loading Third-Party JavaScript](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript):